awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 1. Follow the instructions shown to update the boundary to allow access to the new table\.

-For more information about permissions boundaries, see [Using AWS Lambda Application Permissions Boundaries](permissions-boundary.md)\.
+For more information about permissions boundaries, see [Using Permissions Boundaries for AWS Lambda Applications](permissions-boundary.md)\.

 ## Update the Function Code<a name="applications-tutorial-code"></a>